 Figure 5: Comparison of different simple models normed to a spontaneous firing rate of 10 Hz stimulated with a step stimulus.
+In the left column y-axis in mV in the right column the y-axis shows the frequency in Hz.
 PIF: Shows a continuously increasing membrane voltage with a fixed slope and as such constant frequency for a given stimulus strength.
-LIF: Approaches a stimulus dependent membrane voltage steady-state exponentially but also has constant frequency for a fixed stimulus value.
+LIF: Approaches a stimulus dependent membrane voltage steady state exponentially Also has constant frequency for a fixed stimulus value.
 LIFAC: Exponentially approaches its new membrane voltage value but also shows adaption after changes in the stimulus the frequency takes some time to adapt and arrive at the new stable value.